 Haiti is the poorest country in the Western Hemisphere, and over the last decade, natural disasters have left millions of families displaced and countless orphans.
 One of the hardest hit areas is a small community called Vernet, located just outside the city of Les Cayes in the southern region of Haiti.
 It is home to approximately 3,000 people, some of whom are native to Vernet, and others who fled to the community seeking relief from the destruction of Hurricane Matthew.

 Children in this region suffer from polluted water, extreme malnutrition, no medical care, and difficult access to education.
-Extreme poverty has resulted in more than 400,000 Haitian children nationwide being trapped in a form of slavery called restavek (meaning to “stay with”).
+Extreme poverty has resulted in more than 400,000 Haitian children nationwide being trapped in a form of domestic slavery called restavek (meaning to “stay with”).
 They may live with relatives, friends, or even strangers and are often mistreated and forced to work in the home, usually at the expense of their educations.
-Many are even physically or sexually abused.
+Many are physically or sexually abused.

 Empower the children in our program by giving monthly or one time.

 Invest in a relationship with one of these children through sponsorship.

 Monthly giving enables our programs to have sustained impact in the lives of children and communities, but every donation makes a difference.
 To make a one-time donation select the arrows next to “Monthly” and select “One Time”.